Hallfield memories – Sir David Haslam CBE

-Sir David Haslam CBE (Old Hallfieldian 1956-1962, pictured centre in the banner), looks back at how his schooling paved the way for a distinguished career.
+Sir David Haslam CBE (Old Hallfieldian 1956-1962), looks back at how his schooling paved the way for a distinguished career.
 With a passion for words and language fostered by his Hallfield English teacher Mr Amphlett, Sir David attributes his leadership career to his skills as a writer.

 “How does a rather timid little Hallfield schoolboy end up receiving a knighthood?
 It’s not a career trajectory that I would have ever predicted, but two famous sayings come to mind – “The child is father to the man” and “Life is for living forwards and understanding backwards.”
 My career certainly wasn’t planned, and was entirely unexpected, but looking back might help unravel what happened.
 So this brief summary of my life will be back-to-front.

 “My career probably peaked that day in Buckingham Palace.
 The citation for my knighthood read, “For services to NHS Leadership”, and followed six years that I had spent as Chair of NICE, the National Institute for Health and Care Excellence –taking responsibility for looking at the cost-effectiveness of treatments, and defining quality for the NHS and Social Care.